mariocuomo/artificial_intelligence/README.md

 - [x] A* search

 ---

+## Toy Problem 2
+Using MinMax algorithm to suggest the best choice in the tic-tac-toe game at each step.
+The algorithm is for perfect decisions, i.e. all possible combinations are expanded

 #### Waiting for refactoring:
 - [ ] Breadth First Search & ~~Depth First Search~~- in recursive mode